English (BA)

 Campus Publications: Join the Sullivan Staff

-Put your love for words and keen eye for detail to good use by helping produce the campus literary journal, The Sullivan.
+Put your love for words and a keen eye for detail to good use by helping produce the campus literary journal, The Sullivan.

 Writing Center: Help Your Classmates